-Currently, 70% of consumers look at multiple review sites before choosing a business, but online review fraud is a massive but little understood problem.
+Currently, 70% of consumers look at multiple review sites before choosing a business, but online review fraud is a massive but little-understood problem.
 As consumers come to recognize this, they may increasingly turn to Nextdoor as a first choice for recommendations, rather than go through the time-consuming process of looking at multiple sites to assess review validity.

-Nearly 80% Influenced by a Neighbor Recommendation
+Nearly 80% are Influenced by a Neighbor's Recommendation

 Members asking for local business recommendations are typically “ready to buy,” making these very valuable leads.
 Indeed, Nextdoor’s engagement and conversion statistics tell a compelling story:

 - 70% of Nextdoor members trust word-of-mouth recommendations from other neighbors above anything else

 - 67% of Nextdoor members share business recommendations on the site

 - 76% of members were influenced by a neighbor's local business recommendation